-1. Any quality 1911 with a Commander length slide and a Government frame
+1. Any quality 1911 pistol with a commander length slide and a government size frame

-The 1911’s thin lines make it comfortable to carry at the 4:00 position inside the waistband.
+The 1911’s thin, single stack lines and excellent ergonomics make it comfortable to carry at the 4:00 position inside the waistband.
 The platform gives the owner a large grip surface that helps to ensure a smooth, sure draw, and manages recoil well.

 I carried a Government 1911 for a couple of years until I found that a Commander length slide was more comfortable.
-The slightly shorter barrel length keeps the slide from pushing on my butt when I sat down.
+The shorter barrel length keeps the slide from pushing on my butt when I sit down.

 The GLOCK 19 is the Toyota Camry of the firearms world.
-It’s inexpensive, fairly light, does the job well and you can find repair and aftermarket parts for it everywhere.
+The polymer frame pistol is inexpensive, fairly light, does the job well and you can find repair and aftermarket parts for it just about everywhere.

-It’s also the largest size GLOCK handgun many people (this author included) can carry IWB comfortably.
+While full-size pistols are great, the GLOCK 19 compact 9mm pistol is also the largest size GLOCK many people (this author included) can carry IWB comfortably.
 (I prefer the angle on Lone Wolf’s frames.)
-There are roughly 400 billion holsters made for the GLOCK 19.
+There are roughly 40 million holsters made for the G19.
 If you can’t find one that fits the gun to your body and carry style, you’re not trying hard enough.

-GLOCKs are stupid-simple to operate, even if you don’t operate.
-And you can fit 15 rounds of self-defense ammo in the standard magazine.
-Chambered in 9mm, the GLOCK 19 is inexpensive to purchase and inexpensive to shoot, especially now that Magpul makes mags for it.
+GLOCKs are stupid-simple to operate, even if you aren’t an operator.
+And you can carry plenty of self-defense ammo in the standard double stack 15-round magazine.
+Chambered in 9mm, the semiauto GLOCK 19 is inexpensive to purchase and inexpensive to shoot.

-[Note: Some people don’t shoot GLOCK brand GLOCKs as accurately as they shoot non-GLOCK GLOCKs like the Springfield XD, Smith & Wesson M&P, Walther PPQ M2, etc. Try before you buy.]
+[Note: Some people don’t shoot GLOCK brand GLOCKs as accurately as they shoot non-GLOCK 9mm pistols like the Smith & Wesson M&P, Beretta APX, Walther PPQ M2, SIG SAUER P320, Springfield Armory XD, etc. Try before you buy.]

-The enclosed hammer J-Frame Smith & Wesson 642 isn’t for everyone.
-But for those willing to spend time mastering its trigger and stout recoil, there is, in my rarely humble opinion, no better firearm for deep concealment.
+The Smith & Wesson 642 J-frame .38 revolver isn’t for everyone.
+But for those willing to spend the time to master its double-action trigger and relatively stout recoil, there is, in my rarely humble opinion, no better firearm for deep concealment.

-The J-Frame has been a backup weapon for law enforcement officers over five decades.
-The 642’s enclosed hammer and alloy frame made a good thing better; improving both portability and concealability.
-Tucked away in a boot, a pocket, or waistband, the gun hides well almost anywhere without discomfort.
+Ultra concealable J-Frames have been a backup weapon for law enforcement officers for over five decades.
+The stainless steel 642‘s snag-resistant enclosed hammer and alloy frame make a good thing even better, improving both portability and concealability.
+Tucked away in a boot, as a pocket pistol, or at the waistband, the 5-round short barrel revolver hides well almost anywhere without discomfort.

-Like the guns above, aftermarket support for the Smith & Wesson 642 is enormous.
-It’s easy to find a holster that allows you to carry the gun comfortably and deploy it quickly.
+Like the guns above, aftermarket support for the popular Smith & Wesson 642 is plentiful.
+It’s easy to find a holster that allows you to carry the gun comfortably — on your hip or in your pocket — and deploy it quickly.

 Given the snubbie’s limited capacity, short sight radius and recoil, the 642 isn’t my first choice for a gunfight.
 But it’s the gun I’m likely to have on me in a gunfight.
 And that makes all the difference.

-As a side note, pay a quality gunsmith to give your 642 a trigger job and fix a bright bead front sight.
-Thus modified, the little .38 revolver goes from a good gun to an exceptional one.
+As a side note, pay a quality gunsmith to give your 642 a trigger job and fix a bright bead front sight (or night sights if you prefer).
+Thus modified, the little .38 revolver goes from a good little gun to an exceptional one.